Grothendieck Topologies and Sheaf Theory for Data and Graphs: An Approach Through Cech Closure Spaces: C ech Closure Spaces

 For an arbitrary $A \subset V$, we now define the operator $c_G$ by

-Then $c_G$ is a closure operator, and $(V,c_G)$ is a closure space, which we call the \emph{closure space induced by the graph $G$} \item Let $(X,d)$ be a metric space, and $r\geq 0$ a non-negative real number.
-For any $A \subset X$, define
+Then $c_G$ is a closure operator, and $(V, c_G)$ is a closure space, which we call the {\emph{closure space induced by the graph $G$}}.
+Addtionally, a map $f:(V,c_G) \to (V',c_{G'})$ is continuous iff $f$ is a graph homomorphism.
+(This follows directly from \autoref{prop:p-q cont} by taking $p=q=1$ and viewing a graph as a metric space with the shortest path metric, noting that $c_1 = c_G$.)